 These cookies don’t need a whole lot of added sugar since the pumpkin puree and apple sauce adds natural sweetness.
 And are they ever yum!

 So there you have it!
 Delicious pumpkin spice cookies that are not only simple to make, but made with healthy ingredients.
-Give them a try and let me know what you think!

 By the way, healthier cookies are totally my thing.